SereninSparks/number-9/README.md

 - If the number 9 is generated, the text `"Number 9..."` ending with a newline must be printed
 - Otherwise, `"Try again."` must be printed

+## Contributing

+- Fork this repo
+- Add your language of choice
+- Make a pull request

 ## License

 Code is licensed under the WTFPL